+WTTHHOLD
-WITHHOLD AUTHORITY FOR the to Vote for the Nominees Nominees []

-ELECTION OF DIRECTORS (1)Nominees:

-- 01. Robert D. Neilson

-- 02. Ted C. DeMerritt

-- 03. Jon E. Eliassen

-- 04. S. Edward White

-WITHHOLD for the following nominee(s) only (write the name of the nominee(s) in the space below):

-' ' ADOPTION OF THE AMENDMENT AND RESTATEMENT OF ITRON, INC. 2000 STOCK FOR the Adoption AGAINST the Adoption ABSTAIN INCENTIVE PLAN [] [] [] (3) ADOPTION OF ITRON, INC. 2002 EMPLOYEE STOCK PURCHASE PLAN FOR the Adoption AGAINST the Adoption ABSTAIN [] [] []

-Shares represented by this proxy will be voted as directed by the shareholder in the space provided.
+(1) ELECTION OF DIRECTORS Nominees: FOR the Nominees [] AUTHORITY to Vote for t Nominees [] he 01.
+Robert D. Neilson 02.
+Ted C. DeMerritt 03.
+Jon E. Eliassen 04.
+S. Edward White WITHHOLD for the following nominee(s) only (write the name of the nominee(s) in the space below): (2) ADOPTION OF THE AMENDMENT AND RESTATEMENT OF FOR the Adoption ABSTAIN ITRON, INC. 2000 STOCK INCENTIVE PLAN [] [] (3) ADOPTION OF ITRON, INC. 2002 EMPLOYEE STOCK PURCHASE PLAN FOR the Adoption AGAINST the Adoption ABSTAIN [] [] [] Shares represented by this proxy will be voted as directed by the shareholder in the space provided.
 If no direction is given, this proxy will be voted "FOR" all three matters.

-The Board of Directors recommends a vote "FOR the Nominees" and FOR" matters 2 and 3.

-[] I plan to attend the Annual Meeting
+The Board of Directors recommends a vote "FOR the Nominees" and FOR" matters 2 and 3. []I plan to attend the Ann ual Meeting

+Signature(s)

-Signature(s) Date
+Date